10 Steps to Turn New Reps into Confident Cold Callers

-How do you take somebody with no cold calling experience whatsoever, to being a fully competent and confident prospecting superstar?
+How do you transform someone who has no cold calling experience whatsoever into a fully competent and confident prospecting superstar?

-Sadly, I still see many companies who lack any form of structure or process, in training their sales reps in becoming effective at utilising the phone.
+Sadly, I still see many companies that lack any form of structure or process for training their sales reps in becoming effective at utilizing the phone.

-The act of giving somebody a handset, a list of contacts, and the instruction to ‘start dialling’, is still prevalent and hopeful (at best) strategy.
-Its lazy, and is ultimately just setting reps up for failure.
+The act of giving somebody a handset, a list of contacts, and the instruction to “start dialing,” is still a prevalent and hopeful (at best) strategy.
+It’s lazy, and it ultimately sets reps up for failure.

-Therefore, it’s imperative that before I start training somebody at cold calling, I discuss the importance of having the right mindset and uncovering the hidden mental barriers which will hold the person back.
+Therefore, it’s imperative that before I start training somebody at cold calling, I discuss the importance of having the right mindset and uncovering the hidden mental barriers that will hold the person back.

-Acknowledging the realities of this with the salesperson up front, will show that you understand their concerns and get them to realise you are on their level.
-It also enables you to discuss and agree on strategies for dealing with rejection ahead of time, rather than after the fact, when it can often be too late.
+Acknowledging the realities of this with the salesperson up front will show you understand their concerns and get them to realize you are on their level.
+It also enables you to discuss and agree on strategies for dealing with rejection ahead of time rather than after the fact, when it can often be too late.

-There’s nothing quite like getting a marker pen in your hand, and painting a process out on a whiteboard.
-It just feels like you’re being creative, not to mention the obvious benefits for more visual learners.
+There’s nothing quite like getting a marker pen in your hand and painting a process out on a whiteboard.
+It feels like you’re being creative, not to mention the obvious benefits for more visual learners.

-Whiteboarding enables you to take sales people through a step-by-step class in an interactive fashion, more engaging than just running through a slide deck.
-It helps them appreciate sales calls as a process and workflow, and something which can become repeatable.
+Whiteboarding enables you to take salespeople through a step-by-step class in an interactive fashion, which is more engaging than just running through a slide deck.
+It helps them appreciate sales calls as a process and workflow, and something that can become repeatable.

 It enables them to better understand the pitfalls and likely moments of calls where objections are going to pop up.
 It helps them figure out most likely moments where they need to try and close prospects or qualify out.